g-otn/GameServerEC2Discord/README.md

 ![server.example.json result](https://github.com/user-attachments/assets/3ac8e0bf-6cbb-4644-901e-1cc106a61a37)

 12. After creating the necessary files, run the `setup-discord-app` npm script.
-The script should call the Discord API and register the slash command interactions which the Lambda is ready to handle to that specific Discord server:

 ```
 npm run setup-discord-app
 ```

+The script should load the `servers.json` file, call the Discord API and register the slash command interactions which the Lambda will be ready to handle:

 13. You should now be able to use the `/start`, `/stop`, `/restart`, `/ip` or `/status` commands into one of the text channels to manage the instance.
     - You may need do additional permission/role setup depending on your Discord server configuration (i.e if the app can't use the text channel)